ivikash/dotvim/README.md

 ### Note :
 1. `In case you are getting errors from Rainbow Parenthesis then disable it from from the .vimrc before PluginInstall and re-enable it`

+2. To use this dotvim with neovim `cp ~/.vim/vimrc ~/.config/nvim/init.vim` after cloning the repo and comment the `viminfo` line.